Home Repair Fund

 - That the applicant has reviewed Treasury SLFRF guidance.

-- That no more than 7% of the total program budget is for administrative/indirect costs; this should be demonstrated in the project budget.
+- That no more than 10% of the total program budget is for administrative/indirect costs; this should be demonstrated in the project budget.
+(Agencies with federally negotiated indirect cost rates may provide documentation with the application form)

 - That the project will provide direct benefit to one (or more) of the following eligibility categories: